| Key learnings:

-Glutathione is the body’s most powerful antioxidant, even if it’s not the best known; it neutralises toxic free radicals from foreign substances that enter the body, reducing the oxidative stress that causes cell damage.
-And it also supports key metabolic functions: maintaining energy production by mitochondria; detoxification by the liver; and partnering enzymes and vitamins in daily cellular processes.
-The problem comes when we need so much glutathione, to combat the effects of poor diet, high toxin levels and stress, that it becomes depleted and can’t protect us.
+Glutathione is the body’s most powerful antioxidant, even if it’s not the most well-known; it neutralizes toxic free radicals from foreign substances that enter the body, reducing the oxidative stress that causes cell damage.
+It also supports key metabolic functions: maintaining energy production via the mitochondria; detoxification by the liver; and partnering enzymes and vitamins in daily cellular processes.
+The problem comes when we need so much glutathione to combat the effects of poor diet, high toxin levels and stress, that it becomes depleted and can no longer protect us.
 This is compounded by the lack of a good warning system and a natural decline of glutathione levels with age (1).

 Glutathione has two forms:

 - GSH is the reduced form of glutathione, the most effective antioxidant.
 The sulphur group supplied by cysteine is key to its action (2)

 - GSSG, the oxidized form, is a dimer of two GSH molecules linked via their sulphur groups.

 The rate limiting factor in glutathione manufacture is usually the amount of cysteine present (3) – later we’ll explain how you can boost your levels.